gbl08ma/utilities/README.md

 For a detailed changelog, including lots of developer anger and jargon, take a look at the commit history on the GitHub page.

 Here is a summary of the changes, in no special order:

+From v1.3 to v1.4:
+  - Show more information on date difference tool ("Count days" on the calendar OPTN menu);
+  - Show reminder on how to adjust clock on DST start/end dates for Europe and USA;
+  - On calendar week view, the events count for the week is now shown when there's enough space;
+  - Fixed bug where chronometers set through the "Built-in" menu would not be saved;
+  - Function key labels on the chronometer screen now show and hide depending on the available functions;
+  - Added functionality for creating blank g3p files suitable for use on the Geometry add-in (same as saving an empty image through the Geometry add-in);
+  - On file manager, the clipboard manager can now be accessed using Shift+8 (CLIP);
+  - Allow for aborting file search by pressing AC/ON (you may need to hold the key down for a while);
+  - Added option to dismiss "Check for updates" screen, in the case v1.4 is the last version of Utilities;
+  - Minor graphical corrections on the UI;
+  - Fixed small bugs and changed small details.

 From v1.2 to v1.3:
   - Added setting for choosing the type of notification shown when a chronometer finishes;